getsentry/sentry-javascript/packages/replay/README.md

 ## Manually sending replay data

 You can use `replay.flush()` to immediately send all currently captured replay data.
-This can be combined with `replaysOnErrorSampleRate: 1` in order to be able to send the last 60 seconds of replay data on-demand.
+When Replay is currently in buffering mode, this will send up to the last 60 seconds of replay data, and also continue sending afterwards, similar to when an error happens & is recorded.